Halo1234/Avalanches/tools/make/readme_en.txt

   You can also create an update program for the final binary.
   The contents of this update program are managed by sequential numbers starting from 1.
-  See the description of the UPDATEINFO section in config.ini for details.
+  See the description of the UPDATEINFO section in config_en.ini for details.
   By the way, Subversion logs are used to collect the difference files.
   Therefore, Subversion is required to create patches.
   See /readme.txt for more information.